Back to Blog

 primary care

-How to Switch to Concierge Medicine: A Step-by-Step Guide
+How to Switch to Concierge Medicine: A 6-Step Guide

 Switching to concierge medicine is straightforward when done in the right order.
 Here's the six-step framework: understand the model, evaluate the physician, handle insurance, transfer records, schedule the initial visit, and notify your current practice.

-How to Switch to Concierge Medicine: A Step-by-Step Guide
+How to Switch to Concierge Medicine: A 6-Step Guide

 If you've decided concierge medicine fits your situation, the practical question is how to actually make the switch without creating gaps in your care.
 It's not complicated, but a few steps done in the right order make the transition smooth rather than chaotic.
 Here's a step-by-step framework.